 And Figma isn’t just functional—it challenges assumptions about what design is and who can do it.

-“In these Adobe suite products, there’s about a trillion buttons…” Reed says, and I add that it feels like you need a course to use them.
+“In other products, there’s about a trillion buttons…” Reed says, and I add that it feels like you need a course to use them.
 “You do need a course!
 But because there’s this approachability, [Figma] is a canvas, and we all know how to operate within a canvas.
 The way that it lets people into the product design and product building process without requiring coursework, I think it makes the market much bigger.”

 “Figma’s market is people who have to design things for screens,” he continues, “and we all stare at screens all the time.
 That’s basically every company in the world now.
 If that’s the core part of most companies, it stands to reason that most people at those companies should be using Figma, and that’s kind of happening.”